 - minimal host requirements: Python and Twisted

-- slaves can be behind a firewall if they can still do checkout
+- workers can be behind a firewall if they can still do checkout

 - status delivery through web page, email, IRC, other protocols